Poleg

-Poleg (נחל פולג) is a stream in the Sharon plain in Israel that empties into the Mediterranean Sea between Netanya and the Wingate Institute.
+The Poleg (נחל פולג) is a stream in the Sharon plain in Israel that empties into the Mediterranean Sea between Netanya and the Wingate Institute.

 Geography

 The stream starts between Tira and Ramat HaKovesh, east of Mishmeret.
 It runs west to the sea, veering north at Batzra.
 It is mostly intermittent, and becomes a perennial stream towards its end.
 There is a man-made opening in the kurkar ridge that runs south-north along the coastal plain.

 History

 In Arabic, the stream had been known as نهر الفالق Nahr al-Faliq, alternatively transliterated as Nahr Falaik; and later as وادي الفالق Wadi al-Faliq.

 The nearby Tel Poleg archaeological site was excavated, revealing a fortified city of the Middle Bronze Age.
 The site has mostly been destroyed by a modern quarry.
 The original opening in the kurkar ridge was made in the Bronze Age, and reopened during the Roman period.

 The Crusaders called the stream River Rochetaillé ("Split-rock River") because of the long narrow rock channel, cut artificially at some former period through the inland cliffs, by which the river finds a channel to the sea shore.
 On 6 September 1191, the night before the Battle of Arsuf, the Crusaders camped near the mouth of River Rochetaillé; by then, the opening in the ridge had clogged again, resulting in a 4000-dunam marsh, which protected the Crusaders' camp from the east.

 The opening was cleared again in 1935, and the stream's current course was set in the area east of the kurkar ridge.
 The marsh, known by the Arabs as Birkat Ramadan, remained south of Tel Yitzhak as late as 1945, and was a popular hunting location with abundant wildfowl.